-Awarded grant funds are applied to unpaid charges and any unspent funds are deposited to the Wrangler Card or available as a check in the Student Accounts Office.
+Awarded grant funds are applied to unpaid charges and any unspent funds are deposited to the Wrangler Card, designated personal account, or available as a check in the Student Accounts Office.
 Except for Pell, grants are awarded on a first-come, first-served basis until funds are depleted.
 Early application is strongly recommended.